|

 on the Portsmouth Naval Memorial in the United Kingdom.

-He was the son of Mr and Mrs Samways
+Born on 18 March 1890, he was the son of Mr and Mrs Samways

-formerly Samways, and nee Gatehouse.
+formerly Samways, and née Gatehouse.
 They had been

 married just a year.
 She lived with her parents at 13